-On Thursday, October, 13, 2011, INDOT announced that State Farm Insurance will be the exclusive sponsor of the Hoosier Helper freeway service patrol.
-The collaborative partnership is designed to create a long-term, supplemental funding source for the program, which is celebrating its 20th year of operation.
-Click here to learn more about the State Farm Sponsorship of Hoosier Helpers.
+INDOT is proud to announce that State Farm Insurance is the exclusive sponsor of the Hoosier Helper freeway service patrol.
+The collaborative sponsorship is designed to create a long-term, supplemental funding source for the program.
+Visit the State Farm Assist Patrol Program to learn more about State Farm Sponsorship of Hoosier Helpers.

 Hoosier Helper assists a stranded motorist who ran out of gas on I-70.

 If you driven on Indiana interstates chances are you have seen Hoosier Helpers at work.
 Hoosier Helpers patrol interstates, assist motorists, and keep highways safe by performing the following services: